-- a) The downhill start must be at least 2 metres wide for the first 20 metres of the course. - b) The course start must be flat or on a slight decline. - c) A covered structure of at least 3 x 3 metres in size must be provided at the course start. - d) The finish must be a minimum of 6 metres wide for at least 30 metres before and 35 metres after the finish line. - e) The area after the finish line must be free from obstacles and conducive to safe slowing of riders. - f) Barriers or a similar form of hard fencing must be erected at least 25 metres before and 50 metres after the finish line, or greater as required by the Technical Delegate or PCP. - g) The finish area must be hard fenced in a 'bowl' or similar form, restricting general access to the area. - h) The finish line drawn on the course surface must be placed across the entire width of the course by the shortest possible length
+- a) The downhill start must be at least 2 metres wide for the first 20 metres of the course. - b) The course start must be flat or on a slight decline. - c) A covered structure of at least 3 x 3 metres in size must be provided at the course start. - d) The finish must be a minimum of 6 metres wide for at least 30m before and 35m after the finish line. - e) The area after the finish line must be free from obstacles and conducive to safe slowing of riders. - f) Barriers or a similar form of hard fencing or double secondary marking and material banners (with a 2m wide separation) to the finish area must be erected at least 25 metres before and 50 metres after the finish line, or greater as required by the Technical Delegate or PCP. - g) The finish area must be hard fenced or taped in a 'bowl' or similar form to restrict general access to the area. - h) The finish line drawn on the course surface must be placed across the entire width of the course by the shortest possible length